Five Tips For Dealing With A Very Sensitive Scalp

 Make changes to your styling routine

 If you have a high maintenance regime when it comes to loading your hair up with styling product or changing up hair colour very often, there may be a high chance that your scalp may get sensitive over time.
 You should certainly consider giving your hair a break and looking for a gentler approach.
 When you give your colour treated hair time to recover from all the bleach from dyeing your hair and the heat from your hot styling tools, your scalp can become less irritated and sensitive.
 When your scalp becomes less sensitive, you may be tempted to quickly return to your normal routine of dyeing hair often or curling it everyday.
 However, doing so may result in your scalp becoming sensitive again.
 Instead, you should always look for a gentler alternative like using low heat or dyeing your hair less often or to colours that do not require bleaching.

 Find time to chill out

 Do take time to relax instead of feeling stressed out all the time as stress, depression and anxiety may worsen your scalp sensitivity issue.
 When your muscles tense, a tension headache may develop, leading to scalp sensitivity.
 Go on a short holiday, take up a meditation class, or pamper yourself with some home hair treatments – the most important thing is that you have to reduce your stress levels.
-At PHS HAIRSCIENCE®, the treatments are targeted to your individual hair and scalp condition, with hair spa-like environment that’s just like a sanctuary away from home!
+At PHS HAIRSCIENCE, the treatments are targeted to your individual hair and scalp condition, with hair spa-like environment that’s just like a sanctuary away from home!
+Book an appointment today.